Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 If you keep the drumsticks in a marinade for too long, they may over-marinate and start falling apart.

 The marinating process should be short, and you should opt for mild marinades.
-Lactic acid marinades and little salt may give that additional flavor you are looking for.
+Lactic acid marinades and a little salt may give that additional flavor you are looking for.

 I suggest marinating your drumsticks a few minutes before cooking them.
 And during cooking, use indirect heat to achieve the best results.